ElisParton/The-Collector-Pedal/README.md

 ## Plans

 After finishing the creation of the pedal for general-purpose computing I will work towards hardware design and embedded system implementation.

+# To do

+Write a makefile and use .h correctly.